Booking for Events

 What job seekers need to know about social media

-North-West University is committed to continuous improvement with regards to the employability of NWU students.
+The North-West University is committed to continuous improvement with regard to the employability of NWU students.

 The Universum student survey has a very important role to play in the teaching-learning environment, as it provides the University with valuable and objective insights into the opinions and preferences of our students.
 Besides giving valuable information on the satisfaction levels of our students, it also provides the University with insights into how prepared students are for the world of work, which allows the University to see in which areas we can better prepare the students and contribute to our student's success.